-Each residence building is split into residence communities and each residence community has a Residence Life Don.
-Every single night that residence is open there are Dons who provide after hours support.
-These staff do rounds of residence checking for safety/facilities concerns and keeping an eye out for the safety of students.
+Every single night that residence is open there are Dons who provide after-hours support.
+These staff do rounds of residence checking for safety/ facilities concerns and keeping an eye out for the safety of students.
 During large-scale campus events, and some holidays, the Don Support Phone is active.
-Each residence college has its own specific Don Support Phone number.